PaulBarnesUK/comprensi-chrome-extension/README.md

 ## FAQ

-### I don't see any level indicators, what's up??
+### I don't see any difficulty scores, what's up??

-Indicators are only displayed once enough comparisons have been gathered that the system is confident in the video's difficulty level.
+Difficulty scores are only displayed once enough comparisons have been gathered that the system is confident in the video's difficulty.
 As a result, early users will see fewer indicators while the system builds up data.
 I have imported data from <https://comprensi.com> for Spanish, but the data is still very sparse.

 ## Development